protyushachatterjee/protyushachatterjee/README.md

 ## About Me 🙇‍♀️

 🔭 **I’m currently working on**
-Working as a Programmer Analyst Trainee at Cognizant, focusing on building strong technical and functional expertise.
+Working as a developer role in IT world, focusing on building strong technical and functional expertise.

 👯 **I’m looking to collaborate on**
 Real-world projects, enterprise applications, and business-oriented IT solutions.